 Many of the side effects of Galantamine are mild and do not require medical attention.
 Most patients taking RAZADYNE® get used to less severe side effects over a short period of time before they disappear altogether.
 It is nevertheless important to keep a check on what the person is feeling, just in case one or more of the more severe side effects present, in which case it would be important to address with your loved one’s physician.

 The less serious and more common side effects of Galantamine include:

 - Diarrhea, nausea, vomiting, and other symptoms of underlying gastrointestinal issues, upset stomach, or indigestion

 - Dizziness and weakness, i.e. a diminished strength in muscles and muscle groups, and loss of muscle function

 - Weight loss and loss of appetite, medically called anorexia, and frequently of a reversible nature

 - Swelling in hands and feet, and joint pain

 - Coughing, runny nose, and increased sweating

-The more serious and far less common side effects of galantamine include:
+More serious and far less common potential side effects of Galantamine include: